bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 # Introduction

-Babel is a loop-avoiding distance-vector routing protocol defined in {{I-D.ietf-babel-rfc6126bis}}. {{I-D.ietf-babel-hmac}} defines a security mechanism that allows Babel messages to be cryptographically authenticated, and {{I-D.ietf-babel-dtls}} defines a security mechanism that allows Babel messages to be encrypted.
+Babel is a loop-avoiding distance-vector routing protocol defined in {{I-D.ietf-babel-rfc6126bis}}. {{I-D.ietf-babel-hmac}} defines a security mechanism that allows Babel packets to be cryptographically authenticated, and {{I-D.ietf-babel-dtls}} defines a security mechanism that allows Babel packets to be encrypted.
 This document describes an information model for Babel (including implementations using one of these security mechanisms) that can be used to create management protocol data models (such as a NETCONF {{RFC6241}} YANG {{RFC7950}} data model).